aws/aws-sam-cli-app-templates/nodejs16.x/response-streaming/{{cookiecutter.project_name}}/README.md

 ```

 The streaming capabilities of the function are present only when invoked through a Function URL, so the response won't be streamed when invoking locally.
 To learn more, see the [Lambda response streaming documentation](https://docs.aws.amazon.com/lambda/latest/dg/configuration-response-streaming.html)

+There are also unit tests inside the `__tests__` directory, that can be run using `npm run test`.
+These tests are also specified inside the `buildspec.yml` file, which runs when deploying this through CodeBuild or similar CI/CD mechanisms.

 ## Fetch, tail, and filter Lambda function logs